 Boston Children's Hospital | Two New Clinical Buildings on Longwood Avenue and in Waltham

 Boston Children's Hospital, a Harvard University institution, has a mission to provide high-quality care and enhance the health and wellbeing of children and families.
 During the coming years, the hospital will undergo several transformation projects in support of that mission.
-For additional information please visit Transforming Tomorrow.

 Art integrated with the architecture is envisioned to support healing, stress reduction and social interaction.
 Art-in-architecture commissions contributing to the healing environment are to be featured at designated sites and key nodes.
 A Donor Recognition Program will recognize the contributions to Children’s Dream Dare Deliver campaign, formed as a bold step in charting a new course for our children’s future.
 Priorities are: campus redesign, centers of care and discovery in heart, brain, newborn medicine, cancer and orthopedics, research across the institution, patient-family experience and community health––local and global.